Estimating Fiscal Multipliers by Combining Statistical Identification with Potentially Endogenous Proxies: SVARs

 \subsection{Combining proxy variables with non-Gaussianity}

-In this section, we propose a \textit{non-Gaussian proxy weighting approach} that combines the proxy re-weighting approach from Section \ref{sec:weighting} with the non-Gaussian SVAR from Section \ref{sec: Bayes nG SVAR}.
-More precisely, we use the non-Gaussian likelihood from Equation (\ref{eq: likeli svar}) in Equation (\ref{eq:weightlikelihood}), which ensures identification under Assumption \ref{ass: shocks}.
-Therefore, the proxy variable is not required for the identification of the SVAR.
-Consequently, in contrast to the existing proxy approaches, we are able to estimate the parameter $\bm \mu$, which determines the exogeneity of the proxy variables, directly from the data.
-Therefore, if the data does not support the validity of the proxy variable, the model can effectively ignore its information.
-However, if the proxy is exogenous and relevant, incorporating it leads to improved estimation accuracy and reduced estimation uncertainty in the non-Gaussian SVAR framework.
+This section combines the re-weighting based on proxy exogeneity moment conditions with a non-Gaussian SVAR.
+Specifically, we use the non-Gaussian likelihood of Equation (\ref{eq: likeli svar}) in Equation (\ref{eq: joint like z D}), which ensures identification under Assumption \ref{ass: shocks}.
+Therefore, the proxy is not required for identification.
+Consequently, in contrast to the existing proxy approaches, we are able to identify shocks even if the proxy is endogenous.
+If the data do not support the exogeneity of the proxy, the model can effectively ignore its information.
+However, if the proxy is exogenous and relevant, incorporating it can lead to improved estimation accuracy and reduced estimation uncertainty in the non-Gaussian SVAR framework.

-Therefore, we generalize the proxy moment condition in Equation (\ref{eq: clt 1}) to
+We generalize the proxy moment condition in Equation (\ref{eq: D }) to

-such that the density function $f_j$ in the re-weighting function in Equation (\ref{eq: proxy re-weight 1}) is equal to the density of a normal distribution with mean $\mu_{j}$ and variance $Var(z_t)/T$.
-By doing so, we estimate the exogeneity of the proxy variable, specifically the expectation $E[z_t \varepsilon_{jt}]$.
-This approach allows us to adapt the re-weighting function based on the estimated values of $\mu_{j}$.
-Meaning, if the data provide evidence against exogeneity of the proxy variable, the estimated value $\mu_{j}$ will deviate from zero and no longer penalize proposals which lead to an exogenous proxy.
+and allow for a non-zero mean $\bm \mu=(\mu_2,\dots,\mu_{n})$ of the moment conditions, which corresponds to endogenous proxies.
+Our aim is to estimate the exogeneity of the proxy variable $\bm \mu$ instead of restricting the proxy variable to an exogenous proxy by imposing $\bm \mu=0$.